 This is the inter-relationship between the Bible and the handing on (Latin, traditio) of faith in the Church.
-Dei Verbum brought to two together.
-The Scriptures, together with Tradition are the supreme rule of faith (DV, 21).
+Dei Verbum brought the to two together.
+The Scriptures, together with Tradition are the supreme rule of faith (DV, n.
+21).
 They flow out of the same divine wellspring and together make up one sacred deposit of faith from which the Church derives her certainty about revelation.
-The Scriptures are a product of and witness to the living tradition in its early stages; and the living tradition of the Church faithfully passes on the word of God.
+The Scriptures are a product of, and witness to, the living tradition in its early stages; and the living tradition of the Church faithfully passes on the word of God.

 The authentic interpretation of the deposit of faith has been entrusted to the living teaching office of the Church.
 This is Magisterium.
 It is not superior to the Word of God but is its servant.
 It teaches only what has been handed on to it.
 With the help of the Holy Spirit, it listens to this devotedly, guards it with dedication and expounds it faithfully.

 Scripture, Tradition, and the Magisterium are so closely united with each other that one of them cannot stand without the others.
 Working together, each in its own way, under the action of the one Holy Spirit, they all contribute effectively to the salvation of people.
 (CCC 80-87)